Google Sheets

 Preview Data

-If I directly enter the ID into the Spreadsheet ID
+If you directly enter the ID into the Spreadsheet ID

 General Expression